perchouli/codernitydb/docs/speed.rst

 .. note::

-    Please note that Operatig system and/or python will optimize disk read calls, in "same ``_id`` get" test there were much less system calls to ``read`` function than 100 000.
+    Please note that Operatig system and/or Python will optimize disk read calls, in "same ``_id`` get" test there were much less system calls to ``read`` function than 100 000.